Call our licensed insurance agents (TTY 711)

 How Often Will Insurance Cover a Nebulizer?

 If your nebulizer uses a filter, Medicare will cover a replacement as often as needed when a doctor prescribes it.
-Medicare will cover 80% of repairs and replacements, including tubing, masks, and compressors, as often as necessary after you meet the deductible.
-If you own your nebulizer, Medicare will allow you to replace it after five years of use.
-A DME rental agreement lasts as long as the nebulizer is necessary, up to 13 months.
+Medicare will cover 80% of the costs for repairs and replacements, including tubing, masks, and compressors, as often as necessary after you meet the Part B deductible for the year.

 How Much Do Nebulizers Cost?